twpark/csc3220syl/docs/hybrid.md

 # Hybrid Class

 This class employs a hybrid scheme between traditional and online.
-The class meets **two times a week in person, on Mondays and Wednesdays**.
-Class hours on Fridays will be repurposed for open office hours for labs and questions.
+The class meets **two times a week in person, on Mondays and Fridays**.
+Class hours on Wednesdays will be repurposed for open office hours for labs and questions.

-**THAT MEANS, THE CLASS DOES NOT MEET ON FRIDAYS.**
+**THAT MEANS, THE CLASS DOES NOT MEET ON WEDNESDAYS.**

 In-person session will cover lecture, quiz, group discussion and lab reflections, as well as next week's assignment introduction.